 Power of Directors

-We also recommend entrepreneurs to include clauses which are related to conflict of interests and procedures of share buy-backs, share allotment or share transfer.
-This type of clauses might avoid scenarios of share dilution.
+We recommend entrepreneurs to include clauses which are related to conflict of interests and procedures of share buy-backs, share allotment or share transfer.
+This type of clauses may avoid scenarios of share dilution.
 Share dilution means that your ownership proportion was reduced when the company issues additional shares to new members.
 Power should also be given to the director so he can refuse a transfer of shares which is not in the best interests of the company.
 You must consider all possibilities so you don’t have to panic when you encounter a hostile takeover.

-From our experience, most companies will include a clause which gives director the power to apply reserves for any purpose to which the profits may be properly applied.
+From our experience, most companies include a clause which gives director the power to apply reserves for any purpose to which the profits may be properly applied.
 The profits can be spent on investment or to be stored as reserve carry forward.
 Even if a company makes a profit, it does not mean that the company must distribute dividends to its members.
 All these rules shall be written as clear as possible and all members shall agree to it before starting the company formation in Hong Kong.

 If this is your first time to register a company in Hong Kong, I’d suggest you to consult with our Hong Kong company formation expert at firstname.lastname@example.org.
 If you already complete your company formation in Hong Kong and you want to improve and update your Articles of Association, you can read the procedures below.

 It is common for companies to alter their articles of association from time to time to fit preference of their investors or to fulfil their operation needs.
 For example, a company may change its way of calling a general meeting, appointing new directors, setting duties and powers of directors, and/ or determining the quorum of a meeting.
 To alter the Articles of Association, a company shall fill in the form NAA1 at the Hong Kong company registry.